BenjaminWheeler-OU/Light-Works/README.md

 * Choose if you want to use the GUI
     * Using the GUI requires the user to press play every cycle
     * With no-GUI, the program requires no further input
-* After first run, a options folder will be generated
+* After first run, an options folder will be generated
     * Edit it with a text editor to tweak generation parameters
+* Once the simulation is done running, the output will be saved as bestPopulationData.xlsx

 ## Developer's Guide